influxdata/influxdb-client-csharp/Client/README.md

 #### Custom EventListener

-Advantage of using custom Event Listener is possibility of waiting on handled event between different writings.
-For more info see [EventListener](/Examples/WriteEventHandlerExample.cs#L241):
+Advantage of using custom Event Listener is possibility of waiting on handled event between different writings - for more info see [EventListener](/Examples/WriteEventHandlerExample.cs#L234).

 ## Delete Data